by Trish

 (Glen Burnie MD )

-My father, brothers and sister were home.
+My father, brothers, and sister were home.

 It seemed like the earthquake lasted forever.

-So much happened the next few days.
+So much happened in the days that followed.

-My sisters school on Government Hill had been destroyed.
+My sister's school on Government Hill had been destroyed.
 The J.C.
 Penney building was in pieces on the ground.
 A family who lost their home came to stay with us.

 There were several aftershocks and I remember feeling very frightened.